jonathanfischer97/ionerdss/README.md

 - Use meaningful names for modules, classes, functions, and variables.
 - Include examples and usage instructions in documentation.
 Sphinx can include examples and usage instructions in your documentation, which can help users understand how to use your code.
 - Use Sphinx to generate documentation.
+- Add tests for each function using unittest.